2026 Election and Annual Meeting

 Juvenile Black-crowned Night Heron in Inwood Hill Park, surrounded by Mallards.
 Photo: Steve Guttman/CC

-Active NYC Bird Alliance members are invited to participate in the organization’s annual election for the board of directors.
-This year, members will vote to elect, or re-elect, six individuals to Officers and Directors of the board, and one candidate for a new Director.
+Active NYC Bird Alliance members are invited to participate in the organization’s annual election.
+Members will vote to elect, or re-elect, eight individuals to Officers and Directors.

 Vote quickly and easily using our secure online election website, Balloteer.
-To vote, you will need to enter your unique six-digit 2025 Election ID Number (sent to active members via email or mail).
-Online voting ends Tuesday, June 3 at 4:59pm ET.
-Click here to vote online now.
+To vote, you will need to enter your unique six-digit 2026 Election ID Number (sent to active members via email or mail).
+Online voting ends Tuesday, June 2 at 4:59pm ET.

 Voting online is the fastest and most reliable option to submit your ballot, but members may also vote in the following ways: